 Emerging Solar Cell Technologies

 My research focuses on the science, technology, and economics of emerging solar photovoltaic (PV) technologies based on thin-film absorbers, including perovskites, organics, and quantum dots (QDs).

 Emerging thin-film PV technologies provide new functionality today and could reshape the solar landscape tomorrow.

 These materials are structurally complex but simple to process, opening the door to new formats for deploying solar power.

-Unlike today's commercial PV technologies, they can be made flexible, lightweight, and even visibly transparent, enabling widespread deployment at low cost.
+Unlike today's commercial PV technologies, they can be made flexible, lightweight, and even visibly transparent, ultimately enabling widespread deployment at low cost.